MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **MSAL_req_cnf_response_pop** - Contains the success/failure information when retrieving the Proof of Possession key payload

 - **MSAL_request_duration** - How long the request took from when MSAL's top level API was called, until we returned a result.

+- **MSAL_request_eligible_for_broker** - True if broker is enabled and request type is eligible to use the broker.
+Does not indicate if broker was actually invoked.

 - **MSAL_request_id** - Request ID for the last call we made to Microsoft's secure token service.